 The O-1B is an excellent temporary visa to allow you live and work in the United States and is ideal for the creative artist who wants to trial working in the USA before committing to the EB-1 permanent green card.
 If your intention is to create your own work in the US then the O-1B is ideal.
 If you wish to use the O-1 as a stepping stone to the EB-1, it is a solid step in the right direction and establishes you in the US ahead of your EB-1 application.
 The O-1B can be used to have the time necessary in the US to meet with potential employers and get your work known – and if an employer that doesn’t accept blanket visas wishes to hire you, they can choose to submit an application for another O-1B for you with them listed as sponsor – the possibilities are endless!

-The approval time can be long – approx 4 months and can be as much as 7 months.
-If you have a strong O-1 case consider using the USCIS Premium Processing service.
+The approval time can be long – if you have a strong O-1 case consider using the USCIS Premium Processing service.
+More information here.